Y-collective/Icarus/README.md

 ## Usage

-There is no GUI for this plugin, since all it does is that under the hood it just hooks on Fly's action which is fired upon the creation of a new image, and feeds the generated image's file path to WP Smush.
+There is no GUI for this plugin, since all it does is that it just hooks on Fly's action which is fired upon the creation of a new image, and feeds the generated image's file path to WP Smush under the hood.
 That's it.

 ## Our Company

 We are a Hungary-based digital agency, working with a range of clients across Europe on cutting edge digital projects.
-Check out or website at [y-collective.com](http://y-collective.com).
+Check out our website at [y-collective.com](http://y-collective.com).

 ## License